Get the AI Strategy Playbook Now

 The promise is simplicity, ease of use and seamless integration across devices.

-Even in the early day’s Apple used to take swipes at its competitor Microsoft based on this simple value proposition.
+Even in the early days, Apple used to attack its competitor, Microsoft, based on this simple value proposition.

-I can easily use my iPad as a second screen with my Macbook – no configuration or settings required it’s just there as an option.
-That level of ease of use has led to Apple’s status as a technology built around the user.
+I can easily use my iPad as a second screen with my MacBook—no configuration or settings are required; it’s just there as an option.
+That ease of use has led to Apple’s status as a technology built around the user.

 Some funny ads